Frequently Asked Questions

 What do I do in bad weather?

 - Go training!
-Just like training solo and with others is important, training in good and bad weather conditions is super important.
+Just like training solo and with others is important, training in good and bad weather conditions prepares you for all scenarios.

 Will I get in trouble for doing it?